How do I set up my Gradebook?

 The Gradebook is the hub for all graded activities and points earned in your site.
 There are several settings you can set up for your Gradebook, such as

-Select the Gradebook tool from the Tool Menu in your site.
+Select Gradebook from the Tool Menu in your site.

 You may select either a Points-based or a Percentages-based gradebook, depending on your preferred method for entering grades.

-Tip: Refer to the article on How are grades calculated in Gradebook? for insights on how these grade entry options affect overall grade calculations in the Gradebook.
+Tip: Refer to the articles on how grades are calculated in a points Gradebook and how grades are calculated in a percentage Gradebook for insights on how these grade entry options affect overall grade calculations in the Gradebook.

 Grade Release Rules